 我第一次与布兰蒂·霍夫曼（Brandi Hoffman）的相遇是在2003 年，在我的夏季天文学课上。这是故事的开始。即便是在当时，当她穿着一身老式风格的半旧衣服，顶着一顶大太阳帽走进教室的那一刻，我就知道，她是特殊的。她身上散发出了一些独一无二的，超凡脱俗的东西。甚至她的脸都是那样的红润、光泽，就如同上帝亲自碰触了她一样。仅仅只是看着她，我就知道，她看待的这个世界是不同的，她的宁静、端庄、甚至她那敏感的性格都折射出不同的光辉，就如同被煤块所包围的钻石一样。她曾寻找过这个世界的意义，即便在很多时候看来这么做是毫无意义的。她是永远想要融于自然的自然之子，她觉得自己与森林或者落日之景之间并没有任何隔阂。她是真理的探索者，她是天然的、一个完全亲和于上帝本质的思考者，从不缺少深刻的见解。生活在田园中心密歇根州的她，通过她自己的视点和独特的洞察力，定义上帝是一个“世界意识”。她对上帝的思索要远远超越于我。在我小小的思维中，我给了上帝一幅面孔，但是布兰蒂则认为上帝是没有面孔的。我相信上帝是完美的，而布兰蒂则相信上帝是不断进化的。我把上帝视为一个拥有非凡意识的独立存在，而布兰蒂则认为上帝是由各种各样的意图一起构成的。我认识的上帝是一个极度拟人化的存在，而布兰蒂的上帝则可用马克斯·普朗克（Max Planck，量子力学创始人，编者注）的一句话来形容，“所有物质的基体”（The Matrix of All Matter）。我努力的去了解她，但我得到的只是她那高贵的心灵和如星空般深邃思维的一瞥。而后在经历了只能由天使来描述的近7 年时间，充满关切的友谊之后，她让我明白了如何才能让一个人爱他人胜过爱他自己。我永远感激她，是她帮我完成了这生命旅程上重要的一课：爱与被爱。我爱布兰蒂，无人能出其右。就像在弗兰克·泽菲雷利的电影《简爱》（1996）中罗切斯特先生所说的那样“简，你真是一个奇怪而神秘的存在……”（Jane, you’re a strange and unearthlything...），布兰蒂即是如此。在如今这个遍布竞争、贪婪和浮躁的世界中，“奇怪”无疑是一个褒义词。自年仅23 岁的布兰蒂于2009 年12 月12 日不幸去世以来，我更加努力的去了解上帝。而动力则来自于，也只可能来自于这巨大的遗失所带来的冲击，我把此文献于布兰蒂·尼奇尔·霍夫曼（Brandi Nichelle Hoffman），我的心上人。学的越多，我越能用她的视野来看待这个世界，你知道的“小熊”，不知怎么，你就是知道。“如果天谴是正义的报酬，你还会选择正义吗？”布兰蒂·尼奇尔·霍夫曼

-I only caught a glimpse of Brandi in our summer astronomy class of 2003 when our story first began.
-She walked into the room with her old-fashioned hand-me-downs and big sun hat and right away I knew there was something special about her.
-Her face glowed like a lit-up pearl amongst the quotidian rubble in her quiet, demure, and even vulnerable disposition.
+In 2003 Brandi stepped into the astronomy class we shared in her old-fashioned hand-me-downs and big sun hat and right away I knew there was something special about her.
+Her face glowed like a lit-up pearl midst the quotidian rubble in her quiet, demure, and even vulnerable disposition.
 Brandi was kind.

 Brandi perceived there was no separation between herself and the forest or a sunset’s vista.
 She was a seeker of truth and a genuine philosopher whose intimacy with the true nature of God was nothing less than profound.
 Brandi was thoughtful.

-Brandi Hoffman described the mind of God as “Universal Consciousness.”
-Despite her young age, she was more intimately familiar with ‘Source’ than any priest or clergyman I had ever known.
-My small mind gave God a face; Brandi would insist that God had no “face.”
-I believed in God’s “perfection;” Brandi believed that God could learn—through us and our experiences.
-I saw God as a separate entity with a singular purpose; Brandi saw God as something larger and the source of human intention.
-My notion of the infinite was encapsulated in an anthropomorphic caricature; Brandi embraced Max Planck’s more sophisticated view of God as “the Matrix of all Matter.”
+She described the mind of God as “Universal Consciousness” and despite her young age was more intimately familiar with ‘Source’ than any priest or clergyman I have ever known.
+My small mind gave God a face; Brandi would insist that God had no ‘face.’
+I believed in God’s ‘perfection;’ Brandi believed that God could learn—through us and our experiences.
+I saw God as a separate entity with a singular purpose; Brandi saw God as ‘mind at large’.
+My notion of the infinite was little more than an anthropomorphic cartoon; Brandi embraced Max Planck’s view of God as the “the Matrix of all Matter.”
 Brandi was smart.

 Since Brandi’s passing, hours removed from her birthday on December 12th, 2009, I have devoted my life seeking to better understand God’s true nature.
 In that education, borne from a driving force that can come only from a sense of great loss, I dedicate this book to the one who was my very heart; Brandi Nichelle Hoffman.